mendix/docs/content/en/docs/howto7/monitoring-troubleshooting/log-levels.md

 #### 2.1.1 Log Node

 The log node name defines the source of the log message.
-For example, in a log message from the e-mail module, the log name would appear as **Email Module**.
+For example, in a log message from the email module, the log name would appear as **Email Module**.

 #### 2.1.2 Message